 5. PCI Compliance when using payment gateways

-You may think that by using a payment gateway that is PCI Compliant will help you remove your PCI Compliance burden (many customers who look for payment gateway solutions at Magenest keep asking for PCI DSS certification of the payment gateway).
+You may think that using a payment gateway that is PCI Compliant will help you remove your PCI Compliance burden (many customers who look for payment gateway solutions at Magenest keep asking for PCI DSS certification of the payment gateway).
 This isn’t true.
-Out sourcing payment processing will not automatically remove your burden of compliance.
+Out-sourcing payment processing will not automatically remove your burden of compliance.